Leader-board/St-Andrews/Fall 2020/amhQA.md

 Some random Q/A from the Andrew Melville 2020-2021 Facebook chat that may be helpful for everyone.
 All rights reserved to the original contributors. **You should treat this as  helpful advice as there is no guarantee that these answers are accurate.** Answers below are generally unedited other than where required for grammar and such.
 If you need attribution let me know.
 Use CRTL+F to search.

+## Will RBS be providing kettles in rooms during quarantine like ABH did?

+Unfortunately not.

 ## See to park my car in the big car park at the bottom of Andrew Melville do i need a parking permit/to pay/ free of charge?

 You can apply for free student permits after matriculation (https://www.st-andrews.ac.uk/environment/sustainabletravel/travellingbycar/studentcars).